Technology World News

 If you wanted a lighter car all you would have to do is take out the speakers and subwoofers.
 The problem would be, you wouldn’t have music, and part of the reason people commute to work by themselves is that it is the one time they get to play what they want in the privacy of their car.

 Continental has invented speaker-less audio systems for cars, reinventing the car audio system.
 Continental explained the system and the thought behind replacing the sound system in a car, “The Ac2ated Sound Continental developed was inspired by the functional principle of string instruments.
-Like a violin: bow and strings are the transducer, the bridge equals the transducer´s bonding to the surface which equals the instrument body.
+Like a violin: bow and strings are the transducers, the bridge equals the transducer´s bonding to the surface which equals the instrument body.
 These transducers consist of a magnet and a coil, which generate micro-vibrations.
 However, instead of an oscillating membrane which is part of a current speaker, larger existing components and surfaces in the vehicle are excited by the transducers to radiate the sound The sound waves are generated by compact actuators, which are similar to the core of a conventional speaker.”

 “The A-pillar is suited for high frequencies, while the door panels, for instance, have the right properties for generating medium frequencies.
 Similar to speaker technology, we use large components such as the roof lining or rear shelf to generate low frequencies”, Dimitrios Patsouras, director competence center NVH at Continental Engineering Services explained.
 To achieve a good 3D sound, conventional high-end car audio systems can easily require between ten and 20 or more speakers.
 Owing to a conventional speaker design this gives the system a weight of up to 15 kilograms and a total box volume of 10 to 30 liters.
-Continental’s speaker-less audio system can weigh as little as 1 kilogram and requires as little as 1 liter of total box volume.
+Continental’s speaker-less audio system can weigh as little as 1 kilogram and requires as little as 1 liter of the total box volume.
 “However, the main benefit is the quality of the sound.
 Even experts listening with a discerning ear have given us the highest praise for our invisible system’s acoustics”, Patsouras said.

 As it has always been, it will continue to be necessary that a body shop has spare parts directly from the manufacturer.
 For example, if your headliner is damaged today you need to buy a new one from the car manufacturer as the spare part is designed to fit your specific car model.
 In the future, it will be the same, the spare part will be developed to fit in the car and is designed for the acoustical properties that are needed in that particular part of the vehicle.